redis/redis-om-node/docs/classes/Where.md

 ▸ `Abstract` **toString**(): `string`

-Converts this [Where](Where.md) into a partion of a RediSearch query.
+Converts this [Where](Where.md) into a portion of a RediSearch query.

 #### Returns